Ultra-NX/UltraNX/README_ENG.md

 If you liked the results of my labors and you wanted to thank me - I would be very grateful.
 You can do this via @wallet telegram, on my @redraz account
-I am from Russia, so there are no other convenient ways to donate to me =(
+I am from Russia, so there are no other convenient ways to donate me =(